RHDZMOTA/blog.rhdzmota.com/content/lectures/credit-scoring/_index.md

 This course aims to provide a comprehensive toolkit to create scalable credit-scoring systems.
 To achieve this goal, students must master state-of-the-art technologies in the field of data-engineering and machine learning.

-We embrace the open-source philosophy and so this course contents and the software/datasets used are open to public under a permissive license.
+We embrace the open-source philosophy, and so this course contents and the software/datasets used are open to the public under a permissive license.

 ## Requirements